confluentinc/schema-registry/docs/design.rst

 written to Kafka store.
 During a master re-election, batch allocation happens only after the new master has caught up with all the records in the store ``<kafkastore.topic>``.

-If you are using Zookeeper master election, ``/<schema.registry.zk.namespace>/schema_id_counter`` path stores the upper bound on the current id batch, and new batch allocation is triggered by both master election and exhaustion of the current batch.
-This batch allocation helps guard against potential zombie-master scenarios, (for example, if the previous master had a GC pause that lasted longer than the ZooKeeper timeout, triggering master reelection).
+If you are using |zk| master election, ``/<schema.registry.zk.namespace>/schema_id_counter`` path stores the upper bound on the current id batch, and new batch allocation is triggered by both master election and exhaustion of the current batch.
+This batch allocation helps guard against potential zombie-master scenarios, (for example, if the previous master had a GC pause that lasted longer than the |zk| timeout, triggering master reelection).

 Kafka Backend